aws-amplify/docs/cli/graphql.md

 #### Filter Subscriptions by model fields and/or relations

-In real world use cases, particularly in multi-tenant scenarios, subscribed clients may not always want to receive every change for a model type.
+In multi-tenant scenarios, subscribed clients may not always want to receive every change for a model type.
 These are useful features for limiting the objects that are returned by a client subscription.
 It is crucial to remember that subscriptions can only filter by what fields are returned from the mutation query.
 Keep in mind, these two methods can be used together to create truly robust filtering options.

 Consider this simple schema for our examples: